 In this LCAP, it is important to note that HLCS was unable to report out data on some metrics because California protects the privacy of student groups of 11 or less for data reporting.
-Since no grade level at Hume Lake Charter School in 2019-20 or 2020-21 had more than 11 students enrolled, we were unable to report out data pertaining to single grade levels or multiple grade levels in which the total number of students remained at or below 11.
+Since no grade level at Hume Lake Charter School in 2022-23 had more than 11 students enrolled, we were unable to report out data pertaining to single grade levels or multiple grade levels in which the total number of students remained at or below 11.
 The metrics not reported for this reason were the metrics for EAP Math and ELA, AP% of pupils scoring 3 or higher, A-G Completion Rate, graduation rate, and CTE Pathway Completion Rate.
-Furthermore, HLCS had no EL students enrolled during the 2019-20 or 2020-21 school years, so no metric data was used.
+Furthermore, HLCS had no EL students enrolled during the 2022-23 school year, so no metric data was used.